 With a focus on North Africa and the Middle East, Nilesat is facing challenges as a result of tough regional and international competitions, rapidly evolving technologies and macroeconomic factors.
 The satellite operator currently owns Nilesat 201 satellite which fully covers East Africa and the MENA region including the Gulf region and Sudan.
 Nilesat also leased capacity from French satellite operator Eutelsat for Nilesat 102 and Nilesat 104 satellites stationed at 7 and 8 degrees West, respectively.

 NileSat’s leadership is relentless in salvaging the company’s steady fall in revenue which has been attributed to limited capacity, rapidly evolving market dynamics and technologies, and tough competition from global and regional operators with larger fleets of satellites.

-As part of its capacity expansion plans, Nilesat recently signed a contract with French aerospace giant Thales Alenia Space for the manufacture and in-orbit delivery of a new communications satellite named NileSat 301.
-When in orbit, NileSat 301, which will be based on Thales Alenia’s latest satcom technologies, will boost NileSat’s capacity and enable the declining company to be competitive in the market.
+As part of its capacity expansion plans, Nilesat recently signed a contract with French aerospace giant Thales Alenia Space for the manufacture of a new communications satellite named NileSat 301.
+When in orbit, NileSat 301, which will be based on Thales Alenia’s latest satcom technologies, will boost NileSat’s capacity and enable the company to become more competitive in the market.